-- 1. Listing - a.
+- a.
 Chlorophyll \underline{a} (lake stations): The last five calendar years of chlorophyll \underline{a} data collected at each site-specific lake criteria station are assessed. - 1.
 If during the five-year assessment period, the growing season average exceeds the site-specific growing season criteria 2 (or more) out of the last 5 years, the lake area representative for that station is assessed as not supporting its designated uses.
 If the average exceeds the site-specific growing season criteria for 1 out of last 5 years, the waterbody is placed in Category 3. - b.
 Total Nitrogen (lake stations): The last five calendar years of total nitrogen concentrations collected at each site-specific lake criteria station are assessed. - 1.
 For Lakes other than Lake Allatoona: If greater than 10% of the total nitrogen values exceed the site-specific criteria, the lake area representative for that station is assessed as not supporting its designated uses. - 2.
 For Lake Allatoona: A growing season average for each of the last five years is calculated for each site-specific lake criteria station.
-If any of the five growing season averages exceed the criterion, then the lake area is represented by that station is assessed as not supporting designated uses. - c.
-Bacteria: Lakes with site-specific criteria have bacteria criteria of E. coli or a combination of E. coli and fecal coliform.
-The data from the last 5 years are evaluated using the procedures describes in Part VII.A. and VII.C. above. - d.
-Dissolved Oxygen, pH, Water Temperature: The last five calendar years of available data are assessed as described in Part VII.D. above. - 1.
-Waterbodies are determined not to be supporting use designation if more than 10% of the data do not meet water quality criteria. - e.
+If any of the five growing season averages exceed the criterion, then the lake area is represented by that station is assessed as not supporting designated uses. - 3.
+Lake Oconee and Sinclair do not have Total Nitrogen criteria at this time. - c.
 Major Lake Tributary Annual Total Phosphorous Loading Criteria: Annual total phosphorous loadings for each major lake tributary standard station are calculated for each of the last five calendar years. - 1.
-If the average of the annual total phosphorous loadings exceeds the site-specific criteria, the site is assessed as not supporting designated uses. - f.
+If the average of the annual total phosphorous loadings exceeds the sitespecific criteria, the site is assessed as not supporting designated uses.
+Note: Lake Oconee and Sinclair do not have Phosphorus Loading Criteria for their major tributaries. - d.
 Major Lake Annual Total Phosphorous Loading Criteria: The annual total phosphorus loading for each lake is calculated for each of the last five calendar years.